 Formula E driver Daniel Abt, DTM champions Hans-Joachim Stuck and Timo Scheider, and LMP2 racer Sophia Floersch are all set to get behind the wheel this weekend.

-An electric DTM series was first proposed last year in the form of a sprint race concept that would include tire changes performed by large industrial robots, although this variable not been mentioned in the latest presentation.
+An electric DTM series was first proposed last year in the form of a sprint race concept that would include tire changes performed by large industrial robots, although this variable has not been mentioned in the latest presentation.

 “Together with Schaeffler, our first strategic partner with which we will be cooperating, we want to lead the DTM platform into a successful future,” said DTM boss Gerhard Berger.